Introduction to Statutory Reserve

 The statutory reserve requirement is the tool for managing the liquidity of the organization.
 It is mandated for insurance and banking business to maintain funds in statutory reserve which is in proportion to the eligible liabilities and claims to be settled for the period.
 The requirement of this reserve is to build up adequate liquidity in the business.
 Non-compliance of SRs, in turn, may create financial imbalance and lead to a risk of financial instability.
 Also, as part of compliance against benefits granted, some non-financial institutions are also required to create and maintain SRs.

 Statutory Reserve Rate

 There is no fixed rate of statutory reserves to be maintained by each organization.
 Depending upon the nature of business and the ruling state rules and regulations, rates may vary.
-Like for marine insurance companies, they may need to keep 100% of consignment value handled in the form of SRs.
-Some other business-related insurance companies are required to maintain 50% of sum assured amount.
+Like marine insurance companies, they may need to keep 100% of consignment value handled in the form of SRs.
+Some other business-related insurance companies are required to maintain 50% of the sum assured amount.
 Life insurance companies may be required to keep at some other rates.
 Also, financial institutions like banks may be required to keep SRs.
 Rates vary from industry to industry.
 Rates may be based on profits, assets value, claim values, etc.

 Statutory Reserve vs General Reserve

 Statutory reserves are required to be kept and maintained in accordance with prevailing rules and regulations whereas general reserves are reserve which is created and maintained voluntarily by the company itself.
 There are fixed statutory reserves rates prescribed by the regulatory authority which needs to be maintained whereas there is no such rate prescribed for GR.
 Non-compliance of SR may lead to financial penalties and goodwill loss which is not the same in the case of GRs.
 SRs are required to be kept and utilized for a specific purposes only but GRs may be maintained for undefined purposes.